Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Proposed Model:

-Fig.\ref{pairex} illustrates an example of \PR s. \PR, $r_i$ and $r_j$, is in \LN~state, and some other robots are placed on the other points on $\TT$.
+Figure \ref{fig:pairex} illustrates an example of \PR s. \emph{Pairbot} $r_i$ and $r_j$ is in a \LN~state, and some other robots are placed at the other points in $\TT$.
 In this case, robot $r_i$ recognizes that its \bd~is robot $r_j$ on its right side.
-However, $r_i$ cannot know the pair relations of the other robots, \eg robot $r_i$ never knows the \bd~of robot $r_x$ on its lower left side.
-Robot $r_y$ can recognize another robot is on the same point due to \emph{weak multiplicity detection}, moreover, $r_y$ can know that the \bd~$r_x$ is on the point of its upper left side and it is in \LN~state.
+However, $r_i$ cannot know the pair relations of the other robots (\eg robot $r_i$ never knows the \bd~of robot $r_x$ on its lower left side).
+The robot $r_y$ can recognize that another robot is at the same point due to \emph{weak multiplicity detection}.
+Furthermore, $r_y$ can know that the \bd~$r_x$ is on the point of its upper left side and is in a \LN~state.